 The train from Granada takes 1 hour and 30 minutes.
 Both train stations are a 20-minute walk from their respective town centres or a quick taxi ride.

-We also really liked El Pimpi for dinner, the restaurant owned by Antonio Banderas.
+Once in Málaga, we suggest you stroll around and find bars that take your fancy.
+We liked El Pimpi for dinner, the restaurant owned by Antonio Banderas.

 DAY 7-8: MÁLAGA